Brands Are Spending $43.9 Billion on Creator Marketing This Year. Here's Where That Money Actually Goes — And Why Most Mid-Tier Creators Never See It.

 Nano-influencers (1K-10K followers) now represent 75.9% of Instagram's influencer base and 87.68% of TikTok's (Influencer Marketing Hub).
 The supply of creators is massive.
 Which means if you're a mid-tier creator, your competitive advantage isn't existing — it's being findable, professional, and fast.

-92% of marketers say creator content outperforms their in-house content (Sprout Social).
+81% of marketers report that creator content outperforms brand-created assets (Linqia, 2026 State of Influencer Marketing).
 Brands need you more than the vibe on social media would suggest.
 But they need you to be easy to work with and fast.

 What Does the Income Distribution Look Like?